Are you living life through screens instead of your senses?

 Hot drinks at camp

-Live folk set around the fire
+Live acoustic guitar set around the fire

-Emergency support (injury or crisis only)
+Emergency support

 The coveted Wolf Pack League patch